Billy Knight (criminal): April 14, 1971

 The 1-D range in Kingston prison was for the "undesirables", the slang term used by both the prison guards and the prisoners to describe rapists, child molesters and child killers.
 Caron wrote: "Inadvertently Billy Knight ended with one very gruesome responsibility he hadn't planned on: keeping alive fourteen child molesters and rapists in the protection unit".
 Knight had the keys to the 1-D range along with what Caron called the "reluctant support" of Barrie MacKenzie, an especially tough and respected prisoner, against violence being done to the men in the 1-D range.
 However, two prisoners were able to climb into the 1-D range via the top tiers of the building and broke into the cells.
 Knight tried to protect the prisoners in the 1-D range from violence, which he believed would alienate Canadian public opinion.
-Knight stopped one child molester, James Bell, from being beaten to death by the other prisoners and prison hospital: "We have an emergency situation here.
+Knight stopped one child molester, James Bell, from being beaten to death by the other prisoners and contacted the prison hospital: "We have an emergency situation here.
 An inmate is bleeding to death".
 Together with MacKenzie, Knight saved the life of a child molester, Brian Ensor, whom the other prisoners were trying to throw to his death from the third floor.
 When the prisoners smashed up and destroyed the Protestant and Catholic chapels, Knight ordered the prisoners to use the debris to build makeshift barricades.